RyanZam1030/mcperturb/README.md

 mcperturb.user.manual.pdf: A copy of the user manual
-code: A folder containing all R source code files used for the mcperturb package. example.data: A folder containing all example input data, an example.script.txt for running HMM-DM, and the output files generated from the example.script.txt.
+code: A folder containing all R source code files used for the mcperturb package. example.data: A folder containing all example input data, an example.script.txt for running the mcperturb package with the example data, and the output files generated from the example.script.txt.

 How to cite us

 Contact us
 Shuying Sun (ssun5211@yahoo.com) and Ryan Zamora (rz1030@yahoo.com)